General Information

 Figure 2 shows a schematic lateral view of the bridge.

 The vertical alignment consists of one horizontal and two inclined sectors.
-The continuous through truss is supported by two abutments, two pile bents, and two cantilever piers.
-The truss-to-bent caps and truss-to-pier caps connections are shown in figures 3 to 5.
+The continuous through-truss is supported by two abutments, two pile bents, and two cantilever piers.
+Figure 3 shows the connection between the truss and bent cap 1.

 The bottom chords are partially embedded in the pier caps, and no cracks are observable.